 What is the course about?

-Over the course of five art history sessions we will look at the exciting, luscious and romantic art movements of Romanticism and the first so-called British school of painting the Pre-Raphaelites which drew on inspiration not only from the natural world and new ways of painting, but ancient and contemporary literature such as medieval chivalric literature, Shakespeare and the English poet Alfred Lord Tennyson.
+Over the course of six art history sessions we will look at the exciting, luscious and romantic art movements of Romanticism and the first so-called British school of painting the Pre-Raphaelites which drew on inspiration not only from the natural world and new ways of painting, but ancient and contemporary literature such as medieval chivalric literature, Shakespeare and the English poet Alfred Lord Tennyson.
 These art movements coincided with a time of increased commercialism and capitalism in Europe with the advent of a new class – the bourgeoisie; industry and urbanisation and the growth of town and population.